TsitsiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - displays contents of 2 files passwd and hosts 4-lastlines - script Displays the last 10 lines of /etc/passwd
 5-firstlines -Display the first 10 lines of /etc/passwd
+6-third_line -  a script that displays the third line of the file iacta